Everything you need to know about dual agency

 In a dual agency deal, many buyers will attempt to make a lower offer or negotiate a lower sale price, knowing the seller is paying less in realtor commission fees.

 Dual agents won’t be able to advise you on how hard to push on price, so do your own research.
-Ask your agent for comps (recent sales prices for similar homes in your area) that justify the listing price.
+Ask your agent for a comparative market analysis (with recent sales prices for similar homes in your area) that justifies the listing price.
 Then, confirm their findings by looking at similar properties in the area, focusing on the price per square foot and interior finishes

 Tips for sellers